 Similarly, content marketers need to have a reflex for analytics.
-While it remains true that content is king, measuring success should have its own keys to the kingdom.
-By learning how your content is performing, you’re giving yourself the chance to replicate more of what’s working and less of what’s not.
+While it remains true that content marketing ROI keeps us getting paid, measuring success and acting on the data can take time.
+By learning how to measure your content performance, you’re giving yourself the chance to replicate more of what’s working and less of what’s not.

 But what’s most important?
 Know what you’re looking for.

 You can’t grade your progress if you don’t know where you’re ultimately headed.
 This applies to anything, really.
 It’s why going to the grocery store without a shopping list often leads to a lot more junk food and a little less of the healthy stuff.